trufflesecurity/xsshunter/README.md

 # XSSHunter
 ## *Sets up in 5 minutes and requires no maintenance*

-The fastest way to set up XSS Hunter to test and find blind cross-site scripting vulnerabilities.
+The fastest way to set up XSS Hunter to test and find blind cross-site scripting vulnerabilities

 ## Setup (Five minutes, try not to skim too much)